MicrosoftDocs/learn/learn-pr/language/fsharp-conditional/includes/4-use-loops.md

 A loop iterates over a range of values.
 For each value, the code does something, like printing results on a screen or using the value in an operation.
 F# has three types of loops you can use:

-- **`for...to`**: This construct assumes that you have an enumerable collection you can iterate over.
+- **`for...to`**: The `for...to` construct assumes that you have an enumerable collection you can iterate over.
 It iterates over each value in a collection.
 - **`for...in`**: The `for...in` loop starts and ends where this loop iterates.
 It iterates until it reaches the value of a loop variable.
 - **`while...do`**: The `while...do` loop isn't centered on an enumerable collection like two first constructs, but instead loops until a condition is met.